 We recognize that the Coronavirus could potentially impact the people we serve.
 If you’re planning to add programming to support people, please reach out to NC 2-1-1 with that information by filling out a Google form HERE.
-They’re collecting statewide economic hardship resources so that they can best direct people to the places best suited to support them.
+They are collecting statewide economic hardship resources so that they can best direct people to the places best suited to support them.

 United Way team members are continuing to work and remain committed to supporting your impact needs.
-We will not be hosting any volunteer events until further notice.

 United Way of Coastal Carolina Office Update:

 United Way team members are in the office and will be returning phone calls and emails.
 All meetings and other gatherings at the United Way office are subject to change or cancellation.
 Please call our office at 252-637-2460 or check our Facebook page for the most current information.